- About Us

 External Relations Chair

-This person maintains CGE’s relationships with external organizations such as ASOSU, SEIU, AAUP, AGEL, and AFT-Oregon.
+This person maintains CGE’s relationships with external organizations such as ASOSU, SEIU, AAUP, AGEL, and AFT-Oregon (all labor-affiliated groups).
 This is a position best suited for someone who is quite familiar with CGE, as they need to be able to represent CGE to external organizations.
 Prior EC members, bargaining team members, or active reps would be well suited to the position.

 - Maintain a relationship with campus coalition activities via email